ebezzam/slm-controller/README.md

   - [Adding a new SLM](#adding-a-new-slm)

-The main goal of this repository is to provide a common API for different display devices, allowing them to be used interchangeably for different applications.
+The main goal of this repository is to provide a common API for different SLMs, allowing them to be used interchangeably for different applications.

 Generally speaking there are two different kinds of SLMs depending on the property of the wavefront that one wishes to modulator: amplitude and phase.
 Note that there do exist SLMs that are able to modulate both.
 Currently the project supports three different SLM devices.